davidarusso/starter-academic/content/authors/admin/_index.md

   url: https://www.uni-jena.de/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include protein and metabolite secretion in cyanobacteria and photosynthetic biotechnology.

 # Interests to show in About widget
-interests:
+# interests:
-- Cyanobacteria
+# - Cyanobacteria
-- Secretion
+# - Secretion
-- Microbial ecology
+# - Microbial ecology
-- Biotechnology
+# - Biotechnology

 # Education to show in About widget
 education: